 THE HARVEST AND WINEMAKING

-After harvest in early April, the grapes were crushed and then left in contact with their skins for a short time to mascerate.
+Picking occurred in mid-April.
+After arrival at the winery, the grapes were crushed and then left in contact with their skins for a short time to macerate.
 Following pressing, the juice was transferred into old oak puncheons, where it was left to ferment naturally.
 The wine was then matured for approximately 3 months in these barrels prior to bottling.